 After the test drive, remind the buyer of the asking price.
 Most likely they will try to negotiate.
 If there are no other interested parties and you want to sell quickly then you may be open to negotiation, though keep this information very guarded.

 Re-visit the benefits of the car: tell them what they’re getting for their money and include information on the remaining warranty, full-service history, recently renewed tax, or anything else that adds value to the car.

 It’s not incumbent upon you to point out all of the car’s faults though you want to be honest when asked.
 Don’t volunteer information about any faults that the buyer has not picked up on but DO mention repairs you have made.

 It’s good to let the buyer know that there are other interested parties – even if this is not entirely true.
-You would like to close the sale as quickly as possible so this is a good way of weeding out serious buyers from time wasters; if they aren’t prepare to pay the asking price, ask them what they would be prepared to pay to drive the car away.
+You would like to close the sale as quickly as possible so this is a good way of weeding out serious buyers from time-wasters; if they aren’t prepared to pay the asking price, ask them what they would be prepared to pay to drive the car away.

 If they want to go away and think about it then maybe they are wasting your time; don’t drop the price unnecessarily – let them go and they can call back if they change their mind.